rubynor/rails-setup/README.md

 1. Generate the app with vue and webpacker

 ```
-rvm use 2.5.2 # or whatever the latest is
+rvm use your-version # 2.5.2 or whatever version the latest is.
+RVM not required ofc, use rbenv or anything of your choice.
+It will put this ruby version on top of your Gemfile.
 rails new the-rubynor-app --webpack=vue --skip-test --database=postgresql
 ```